brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

       <p class="comment">Thank you.
 Yes, until Gatsby Experiment I, I&rsquo;d never heard of it, either, and at first I erroneously lumped it in with the others as not quite sufficient for my needs.
 Once I read its docs more thoroughly and got a better grasp of its extensibility, I realized I&rsquo;d missed the point entirely &mdash; as at least one triumphant Eleventy supporter reminded me yesterday after I released this post. :-)</p>

       <p class="commentName"><strong>Magnus Lindberg</strong> <span class="commentName"><em>2019-09-30</em></span></p>
       <p class="comment">Thanks for this writeup about 11ty :- ) I'm about to create a blog for Talkyard, ... and found your article about 11ty when searching for 11ty versus Gatsby.
 To me, Gatsby is ... complicated.
-And with cryptic error messages that make my blood pressure rise. <span style="font-size: 0.75em;">(Maybe I'll want to use Gatsby for the main website, some time later, which might need complicated sliders and buttons and widgets, hmm.)</span></p>
+And with cryptic error messages that make my blood pressure rise. <span class="seventyFive">(Maybe I'll want to use Gatsby for the main website, some time later, which might need complicated sliders and buttons and widgets, hmm.)</span></p>
       <p class="comment">Nice to read that 11ty seems to be as simple as I originally expected all static gens to be :- )<br />
       (I noticed you've since switched back to Hugo, however, for me, probably 11ty is better &mdash; I think I'll need Javascript plugins.)</p>
       <p class="comment">Going to try this theme: <a href="https://hylia.website/posts/a-simple-post/" target="_blank" rel="noopener">https://hylia.website/posts/a-simple-post/</a></p>